factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/lowlevel/cli/factcast-cli.md

 +++
-title = "GRPC Command Line Interface" weight = 200
+title = "Factcast CLI"
 type="docs"
+weight = 100
 +++

 In order to help with quick testing or debugging, FactCast provides a **very** simple CLI that you can use to publish Facts or subscribe and print Facts recieved to stdout.